Great Lakes Avengers: Publication history

 The team first appeared in West Coast Avengers vol. 2 #46 and then made appearances in issues #48–49 and #64, and a cameo appearance in Avengers West Coast Annual #6.
 The GLA also make an appearance in issue #309 of Avengers and in the 1990 Avengers Annual.
 This was followed by appearances in issues #15–17 and #25 of Thunderbolts and issues #10–11 and #61 of Deadpool.

 In 2005, the GLA were featured in a self-titled, four-issue mini-series (written by Dan Slott) and the one-shot, GLX-Mas Special.
 This was followed in 2006 by a minor appearance in I ♥ Marvel: Masked Intentions, The Thing vol. 2, #8, and Cable and Deadpool #30.
 In 2007, the team was featured in the one-shot Deadpool/GLI Summer Fun Spectacular.
 The team also made cameo appearances in issues #19 and #25 of Avengers: The Initiative and a minor appearance in issue #3 of Age of Heroes.
 In 2011, the team made an appearance in issue #6 of Fear Itself: The Home Front.

-A new volume and ongoing series of the team debuted in 2016 from writer Zac Gorman (Rick & Morty) and artist Will Robson (Star-Lord).
+A new volume and ongoing series of the team debuted in 2016 from writer Zac Gorman and artist Will Robson.
 Seven issues were published for this series before ending.
-Since then, the team and its associated cast have had only minor appearances and cameos in other Marvel comics.
+Since then, the team and its associated cast have made minor appearances in other Marvel comics.

-Team name

-The team has changed its name on several occasions.
-The Avenger Hawkeye first protests their use of the name "Avengers", and eventually the GLA are sent a cease-and-desist order by the Maria Stark Foundation.
-The team rename themselves the Lightning Rods after fellow super-team, the Thunderbolts.
-While working for S.H.I.E.L.D., Mr. Immortal suggests a name-change to S.W.O.R.D., although ultimately the team's name is changed to the Great Lakes X-Men when its members collectively realize that they are all mutants.

-After another cease and desist from Marvel Girl, the GLA rename themselves the Great Lakes Champions.
-Following the events of Avengers: Civil War, the team operated as the Great Lakes Initiative in the state of Wisconsin.
-Some time later, the team reverts to the name Great Lakes Avengers.